-- Inform your Head Teacher, Principal or Senior Manager immediately unless the concern is about them - Go directly to the Chair of Governors if it is about the Head Teacher, Principal or Senior Manager - Do not discuss the matter with anyone else - Document what you have been told and give the record to the Head, Principal, Senior Manager or Chair of Governors as appropriate.
+- Inform your Head Teacher, Principal or Senior Manager immediately unless the concern is about them - Go directly to the Chair of Governors (or equivalent) if it is about the Head Teacher, Principal or Senior Manager - Do not discuss the matter with anyone else - Document what you have been told and give the record to the Head, Principal, Senior Manager or Chair of Governors etc. as appropriate.

-If a child or young person tells you something that concerns you:
+If a child tells you something that concerns you:

 - Allow them to speak without interruption

 - Accept and remember what they say

 - Never agree to keep information confidential

 Tell them that you:

-- Will try to help them - Must always pass safeguarding concerns to the Designated Safeguarding Lead or Deputy (DSL/D)
+- Will try to help them

+- Must always pass safeguarding concerns to the DSL/D

-Always write down what you have been told (using the actual words said to you) and give the record to the DSL or DSD immediately.
+Always write down what you have been told (using the actual words said to you, as much as possible) and give the record to the DSL/D immediately.

 Do not keep a copy for yourself.